 Peace Corps Volunteers Commemorate Earth Day

-About the Peace Corps: Since President John F. Kennedy established the Peace Corps by executive order on March 1, 1961, more than 200,000 Americans have served in 139 host countries.
-Today, 9,095 volunteers are working with local communities in 75 host countries.
+About the Peace Corps: President John F. Kennedy established the Peace Corps on March 1, 1961, by executive order.
+Throughout 2011, Peace Corps is commemorating 50 years of promoting peace and friendship around the world.
+Historically, more than 200,000 Americans have served with the Peace Corps to promote a better understanding between Americans and the people of 139 host countries.
+Today, 8,655 volunteers are working with local communities in 77 host countries.
 Peace Corps volunteers must be U.S. citizens and at least 18 years of age.
-Peace Corps service is a 27-month commitment and the agency’s mission is to promote world peace and friendship and a better understanding between Americans and people of other countries.
+Peace Corps service is a 27-month commitment.
 Visit www.peacecorps.gov for more information.